TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

   * `--inherit`:
     Include tests from the target object's inheritance chain in the tests.

+  * `--subtypes`:
+    Include subtypes of a target type when selecting test suites.

+  * `--tap`:
+    Turn on/off TAP output format.
+Using `--no-tap` will cause this command to *not* use TAP formatted output.

+  * `--profile`:
+    A profile in the form of package@config.

+  * `--config`:
+    The name of an individual config to process.

+  * `--debug` :
+    Sets the test harness's logging level to 'debug'.

+  * `--verbose` :
+    Whether or not to log the script that has been generated to invoke the test machinery.

+  * `--selftest`:
+    Whether or not to invoke the test harness's 'self test' profile - i.e. the list of scripts that will test the test harness itself.

   * `--karma` :
     Turns on/off the search for a `karma` binary and `karma.conf.js` file.
 Using `--no-karma` will force TIBET's basic headless test execution.
 The default value is false.

-  * `--subtypes`:
-    Include subtypes of a target type when selecting test suites.

-  * `--suite` :
-    A specific suite name or a /pattern/ to match to filter suite names.

-  * `--tap`:
-    Turn on/off TAP output format.

 ## CONFIGURATION SETTINGS